0xMordecai/docker-by-example/building-and-managing-Docker-images/main.md

 • **Only add the required files within your container**.
 Your container does not need the heavyweight package managers and the Go toolkit while running your containers if you have already compiled the code into a binary.

 **Docker images are traditionally built using a sequence of steps specified in the Dockerfile**.
 But as we already know, **Docker is DevOps-compliant and uses config management practices from the beginning**.
+**Most people build their code within the Dockerfile**.Therefore, **we will also need the programming language library in the build context**.